jdr4566/CPP-Programs/README.md

 Programs:
-main1.cpp  //Main use of this program is two add two numbers that the user enters, then provide a result
+main1.cpp  //Main use of this program is two add two numbers that the user enters, then provide a result Pennies   // Main purpose of this program is to take user entered penny value and convert to other currencies